All the royal family members attending Prince Philip’s memorial

 Most senior members of the royal family are expected to attend the memorial, including Princess Anne, Prince Charles and Prince Edward.

-The Duke and Duchess of Cambridge will return from their controversial trip to the Caribbean on 26 March and are also expected to attend the service.
+The Duke and Duchess of Cambridge have returned from their controversial trip to the Caribbean on 26 March and are also expected to attend the service.

-Other royal family members expected to attend will be Philip’s grandchildren, Princess Beatrice, Princess Euegenie, Zara Tindall, Peter Phillips, Lady Louise Windsor, and James, Viscount Severn.
+Other royal family members expected to attend will be Philip’s grandchildren, Princess Beatrice, Princess Eugenie, Zara Tindall, Peter Phillips, Lady Louise Windsor, and James, Viscount Severn.

 Some European royals are also expected to attend the memorial, including King Felipe and Queen Letizia of Spain, Queen Margrethe of Denmark, Princess Beatrix, King Willem-Alexander, and Queen Maxima of the Netherlands, and King Carl XVI Gustaf and Queen Silvia of Sweden, among others.